Programs

 Philosophy

-I believe that children learn best out of doors, and I believe that most if not all of Pre-K and Kindergarten standards can be met in natural creative ways that do not require children to sit indoors at a work table or center.
+We believe that children learn best out of doors, and we believe that most if not all of Pre-K and Kindergarten standards can be met in natural creative ways that do not require children to sit indoors at a work table or center.

 Outside Kids Ocean Forest Kindergarten meets in local, natural spaces.
 The sky is our ceiling, the trees are our walls, and the floor is the living Earth.
 Our students learn to identify local flora and fauna, recognize patterns in nature, build physical competence, agility, and confidence, and develop a solid foundation for lifelong learning.
 Outside Kids are busy climbing trees, recognizing plants that can heal or harm us, identifying and observing animals, observing changes on the land, painting, drawing, crafting, and playing in nature’s playground.
 Mother Nature provides the most meaningful lesson plans for the young child, from observing and participating in the natural rhythm of the seasons to counting and sorting acorns and pine cones, to watching the magical transformation from tadpoles to frogs and even recognizing patterns in the tree branches that look like the letters in their name.
 Using wild harvested materials in our play and work helps us to experience our interdependence through all of our senses.